Mom pleads guilty to giving children marijuana gummies

 Judge Bluff told her to be prepared to go into custody that day.

-Barrett said she will be making child care arraignments for her three children.
+Barrett said she will be making child care arrangements for her three children.

 Comments